18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 - Using plain language, and sharing understanding whenever possible

-It’s also safe to assume that people are:
+We assume that people are:
 - Well-intentioned
 - Creative
 - Competent